tdd-angular/web-component/README.md

 # Web component

-> This repo will show you several examples about how Web component works.
+> This repository will show you several examples about how Web component works.

 # Introduction